coltongrainger/blog/_posts/2017-09-27-stumbleupon.md

 - [redrabbit7.com](redrabbit7.org) (oil paintings of cityscapes)
 - [weavesilk.com](weavesilk.com) (a symmetric interactive sketch pad)

-Having seen a glimmer of hope, I now have to goal to ween the kids off of YouTube and flassgames.
+With the hope from a positive experience branching out into the wider internet, I now have to goal to ween the kids off of YouTube and flash games.

-Without a framework to save their progress, I am concerned that the little users will be discouraged by forays into a internet of advertising and random, instantly gratifying flash games (the highest offender of which is presently agar.io).
-They'll be stuck in windown shopping mode if I can't load some software onto that computer: never entering, but rather wandering as homeless flaneurs.
+A qualm against flash games: the kids can't save.
+And, without a framework to save their progress, I am concerned that these little users will be discouraged (and numbed) by incessant advertising and random, instantly gratifying repetition based games (the highest offender of which is presently agar.io).

+They'll be stuck in windown shopping mode if I can't load some software onto that computer: wandering as flaneurs between engaging content and family-friendly site blockers.
 The impacts on working memory seem to be apparent: frequently broken concentration, a sense of overwhelming futility, and a disregard of personal agency in "making the computer work".

 When I was a 6th grader, I had installed LimeWire (to pirate the American Idiot album), Line Rider, and the N-game.
 And earlier, I had the Pokemon Saphire through Emerald as thick texts to follow along with and struggle against and build something out of.
 (But did I not miss out on Oblivion? the Legend of Zelda?)